-Complainants are encouraged, but not required, to attempt to resolve issues through the administrative structure of the employment unit or academic department.
+Complainants who are employees and who feel comfortable doing so are encouraged, but not required, to attempt to resolve issues through the administrative structure of the employment unit or academic department of the Complainant and/or Respondent (if an employee).
 OED is available to provide assistance to the Complainant and employment unit or academic department.

-If a Complainant does not wish to seek resolution directly with the employment unit or academic department, he or she may decide to seek either an informal or formal resolution with OED.
+If a Complainant who is an employee does not wish to seek resolution directly with their employment unit or academic department, he or she may decide to seek either an informal or formal resolution with OED.
 A Complainant who chooses an informal resolution process may decide to proceed with a formal complaint at any time during the informal process or after completion of the informal process if a mutually acceptable resolution is not reached.